Initiatives Grants

 Initiatives Grants are an integral component of the Foundation’s three Initiatives: Behavioral Health, Housing Solutions, and Education & Families.

-• Grant funds advance the goals and amplify the impact of one or more of the Community Foundation Initiatives:
+- Grant funds advance the goals and amplify the impact of one or more of the Community Foundation’s Initiatives: Behavioral Health, Housing Solutions, and Education & Families.

 Behavioral Health Initiative

-The following was adopted by the Teton Behavioral Health Alliance in 2023.
+The following was adopted by the Teton Behavioral Health Alliance in 2023, with minor updates in 2024.

 Housing Solutions Initiative

-• Goals.
-From the recent Housing Dashboard project, collaboratively created by community invested partners and supported by the CFJH Housing Solutions Initiative, the following goals are prioritized:
+- Goals.
+From the recent Housing Dashboard project, collaboratively created by invested community partners and supported by the Housing Solutions Initiative, the following goals are prioritized:

-• Advance programs addressing the needs of community members who are disproportionately affected by the dearth of safe and affordable housing.
+- Advance housing programs and projects that address the needs of community members that are disproportionately affected by the lack of safe and affordable housing.

-• Approach.
-The Housing Solutions Initiative aims to support affordable housing efforts through a cross-sector approach that includes leveraging partnerships to build a Housing Collective of community partners who collaboratively advance housing solutions by learning together, aligning goals, and integrating actions.
+- Approach.
+The Housing Solutions Initiative supports affordable housing efforts through a cross-sector approach that includes leveraging partnerships to build a Housing Collective of community partners who collaboratively advance housing solutions by learning together, aligning goals, and integrating actions.

 Education & Families Initiative